 Vice President for Research and Compliance

 New Mexico State University (NMSU) has been a TEES partner since the mid-1990s.
 The College of Engineering has research expertise in energy, water resources, transportation, telecommunications, space science and aerospace, and engineering education.
 The Southwest Technology Development Institute is part of the College of Engineering and its goal is to promote development of renewable energy technologies.
 NMSU is also home to the Physical Sciences Laboratory, a world-recognized leader in sub-orbital platforms, information modeling for predictive decision making, specialized intelligence community support, advanced NASA scientific exploration and experimentation, homeland security sensing and detection technologies, and advanced weapons and countermeasures development and testing.

 Associate Dean for Research and Doctoral Programs, College of Engineering

 The TEES Regional Division at Southwest Texas State University assembles multidisciplinary teams of professionals across seven colleges and 37 departments, to pursue research and development activities in science and technology.
 Examples of specific focus areas include materials (polymers and flammability studies), semiconductors, Geographic Information Systems, and wildlife habitat site planning, management and education.
 Intellectual property agreements are individually negotiated.

-The University of North Texas, site of a TEES Regional Division, has strengths in the traditional natural and computational science, plus interdisciplinary degree programs and research in environmental science, information science and materials science.
+The University of North Texas has strengths in the traditional natural and computational science, plus interdisciplinary degree programs and research in environmental science, information science and materials science.